 In this section, we make a step towards this goal, by specifically considering the characterisation of multi-time sampling statistics in practice.
 This is hence a \emph{dynamic} sampling problem, whose complexity is studied in Ref~\cite{aloisio-complexity}.
 We move on to the study of much larger processes, coarser observations, and the evolution of marginals of a process.
 These fit under the broad umbrella of macroscopic process properties and can tell us, for example, how microscopic properties change as a function of time steps.
 Given the concerted effort to simulate correlated quantum processes classically~\cite{strathearn_efficient_2018, Luchnikov2019L, Cygorek-2022}, this connection lays the groundwork for fully general quantum simulation of non-Markovian open quantum systems.
 As well as simulating the dynamics (system as a function of time), a quantum computer may also access the dynamical multi-time correlations, which encapsulate every extractable piece of information from the system.

 We perform a demonstration that consolidates our tools and reconstructs a long non-Markovian process simulated on a quantum device.
 Specifically, we consider one end of a Heisenberg-coupled spin-chain and estimate the 20-step/42-body process tensor Choi state using the \textit{finitely correlated state} ansatz~\cite{PhysRevLett.111.020401}.
-This method reconstructs the 1D global quantum states, within the finitely correlated approximation, using only the marginals of an odd number neighbouring spins that satisfy certain left and right invertibility conditions.
+This method reconstructs the global quantum state, within the finitely correlated approximation (i.e., that the correlation structure is one dimensional and exponentially decreasing with distance), using only the marginals of an odd number of neighbouring spins that satisfy certain left and right invertibility conditions.